 Interconnect FoxIDs with OpenID Connect

-FoxIDs can be connected to another FoxIDs with OpenID Connect and thereby authenticating end users in another FoxIDs track or an external Identity Provider (IdP) configured as an up-party.
+FoxIDs environments can be connected with OpenID Connect and thereby authenticating end users in another FoxIDs environment or an external Identity Provider (IdP) configured as an authentication method.

-FoxIDs tracks can be interconnect in the same FoxIDs tenant or in different FoxIDs tenants.
-Interconnections can also be configured between FoxIDs tracks in different FoxIDs deployments.
+FoxIDs environments can be interconnect in the same FoxIDs tenant or in different FoxIDs tenants.
+Interconnections can also be configured between FoxIDs environments in different FoxIDs deployments.

-You can easy connect two tracks in the same tenant with a track link.
+You can easily connect two environments in the same tenant with a Environment Link.

-The integration between two FoxIDs tracks support OpenID Connect authentication (login), RP-initiated logout and front-channel logout.
+The integration between two FoxIDs environments support OpenID Connect authentication (login), RP-initiated logout and front-channel logout.
 A session is established when the user authenticates and the session is invalidated on logout.

 .

-The following describes how to configure a up-party OpenID Connect in your FoxIDs track and trust a parallel FoxIDs track where a down-party OpenID Connect is configured.
-This will make your FoxIDs track trust the parallel FoxIDs track to authenticate users.
+The following describes how to configure a OpenID Connect authentication method in your FoxIDs environment and trust a parallel FoxIDs environment where a OpenID Connect application registration is configured.
+This will make your FoxIDs environment trust the parallel FoxIDs environment to authenticate users.

 Configure integration

-1 - Start in your FoxIDs track by creating an OpenID Connect up-party client in FoxIDs Control Client
+1 - Start in your FoxIDs environment by creating an OpenID Connect authentication method in FoxIDs Control Client

 - Add the name